Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 5. Provide Emotional Support

 Recognise that employees may face personal challenges that impact their work.
-Show empathy by providing emotional support during difficult times, whether it's a personal loss or a challenging project.
-Offer resources or flexible schedules when appropriate, and always approach such situations with compassion.
+Show empathy by providing emotional support during difficult times, whether a personal loss or a challenging project.
+Offer resources or flexible schedules when appropriate, and always approach such situations compassionately.

 6. Empower and Develop

 Empathetic leaders empower their employees by giving them the tools, resources, and authority they need to succeed.
-Encourage autonomy, trust your team to make decisions, and provide opportunities for growth and skill development.
-When employees feel empowered, they are more likely to take ownership of their work and contribute effectively.
+Encourage autonomy, trust your team to make decisions, and provide growth and skill development opportunities.
+When employees feel empowered, they are likelier to take ownership of their work and contribute effectively.

 7. Foster Teamwork and Inclusivity